 Acute appendicitis is one of the most common acute surgical abdominal emergencies.
 More than 250,000 appendectomies are performed each year in the US; however, the incidence is lower in populations where a high-fiber diet is consumed.
 The overall lifetime risk of developing acute appendicitis is 8.6% for males and 6.7% for females; lifetime risk of appendectomy is around 12% in males and 23% in females.

 Globally, the pooled incidence of appendicitis or appendectomy is around 100 per 100,000 person years.
 Data suggest a rapid increase in incidence in newly industrialized countries.
-The condition is most commonly seen in patients aged between early teens and late 40s.
+Acute appendicitis most commonly occurs between the ages of 10 and 30, with the highest incidence in children and adolescence.
 There is a slight male to female predominance (1.3:1).

 Use of this content is subject to our disclaimer